metatablestudios/rovacc-remake/README.md

+# UPDATE IN PROGRESS
+# THIS IS AN OLD AIRRAC VERSION!

 This is a ROvACC sector file fork that aims to add colors and more details to ground layouts.
 # List of Airports